sequenceiq/blog-test/source/_posts/2014-10-08-ngrok-docker.markdown

 ## Running

-You just have to start the `sequenceiq/ngrokd` Docker image:
+To launch the ngrok daemon, you just have to start the `sequenceiq/ngrokd` Docker image:

 ```
 docker run -d --name ngrokd \